gi-bielefeld/plast/README.md

 You may want to make the binary accessible via your *PATH* variable.

 Please note the installation instructions regarding the default maximum *k*-mer size of Bifrost from its README.
-If your Bifrost libraries have been compiled for 64 bit, change the PLAST makefile accordingly (add `-DMAX_KMER_SIZE=64` to CFLAGS).
+E.g., if your Bifrost libraries have been compiled to support a *k*-mer length of up to 63, change the PLAST makefile accordingly (add `-DMAX_KMER_SIZE=64` to CFLAGS).

 If during the compilation, the bifrost library files are not found, make sure that the corresponding folder is found as include path by the C++ compiler.
 You may have to add